Covid 19 coronavirus: Are there any new cases connected to Auckland's latest outbreak? - NZ Herald

 That is expected to take about two or three weeks.

-The Pfizer vaccine also requires two jabs about three weeks apart in order to be effective.
+The Pfizer vaccine requires two jabs about three weeks apart in order to be effective.

 Vaccination of the general population is expected to start in the middle of the year.